Fan-Karwanta/portfolio_me/README.md

 I used threejs for my new portfolio.

 But if you want this design you can always have this.
-You can fork or clone this.
 This can e a good start if you're an intermediate developer.
+You can freely clone this.